MuhamedGamall/velora-ecommerce/README.md

 An e-commerce fashion store built using **Next.js**, **React**,**TypeScript** ,**Sanity.io**, **ShadCN**, **NextAuth**, **TailwindCSS**, **Stripe**, and **Zustand** for managing state.
 This project includes features like shopping bag management, wishlist functionality, user authentication, order management, and enhanced product filtering.

 ## Features
+- **Infinite Scrolling**: Seamlessly load more products as the user scrolls down, enhancing the browsing experience.
 - **Product Browsing**: Filter products by categories, sizes, and search terms.
 - **Shopping Bag & Wishlist**: Add/remove products to/from the shopping bag and wishlist.
 - **Authentication**: User login via **NextAuth**.